-- an organisation eligible to apply for funding in their own right - schools (government and non-government schools) - a local government authority - Natural Resource Management (NRM) bodies.
+- an organisation eligible to apply for funding in their own right - schools (government and non-government schools) - a local government authority.

-Project sponsors must take full responsibility for the legal and financial accountability of the project, including signing the grant deed and/or any declarations and are required to approve all project related reporting.
+Project sponsors must take full responsibility for the legal and financial accountability of the project, including signing the grant agreement and/or any declarations and are required to approve all project related reporting.
 They are required to provide evidence of insurance for the lifetime of the grant period.